-Make the popular Lebanese street food in your kitchen from scratch.
-This crunchy Lebanese falafel recipe is from my Lebanese family’s recipe book, it’s easy, super delicious and on top of that it is gluten free.
+Make the popular street food in your kitchen from scratch.
+This never-fail Lebanese falafel recipe is from my family’s recipe book.
+It is authentic and crunchy, made with chickpeas, broad beans, herbs, and spices.

 What Is Falafel?